LoyolaChicagoBooks/introcs-csharp/rst/functions/libraryclass.rst

 you just do it once, in the library project.
 Other projects reference that project.

-Some students find the Xamarin Studion overhead of setting up and referencing library projects onerous.
+Some students find the Xamarin Studio overhead of setting up and referencing library projects onerous.
 As a  practical matter with files that you want to reuse but are not likely to change, you can just copy the source file into the new project, and avoid the